-As at 30 September 2015, the Issuer's equity was held by approximately 182,000 shareholders.
-On the same date, the shareholder base comprised of:
+As at 31 December 2016, the Issuer's equity was held by approximately 123,000 shareholders.
+On the same date, the shareholder base comprised the HFSF, representing approximately 11 per cent., and private shareholders representing approximately 89 per cent. of the common shareholder base.
+The private shareholders are analysed as follows:

-- institutional shareholders representing approximately 85 per cent. of the shareholder base (of which approximately 74 per cent. were foreign institutional investors and 11 per cent. were Greek institutional investors);; - individuals representing approximately 4 per cent. of the shareholder base; - the Hellenic Financial Stability Fund, representing approximately 11 per cent.
+- institutional shareholders representing approximately 85 per cent. of the shareholder base (of which approximately 82 per cent. were foreign institutional investors and 3 per cent. were Greek institutional investors); and - individuals representing approximately 4 per cent. of the shareholder base.